Communication Policy & Technology Section

 This Section encompasses work on issues of policy and technology involving internet governance; the implications of globalisation for the use of emerging technologies, interfaces between culture, technology and policy, the potential of people-centred design and innovation, as well as critical analyses of ICT and telecommunication policies.
 There is also a developing interest in the implications of embedded and ubiquitous ICT technologies for citizens’ rights, privacy and justice.

-Co-chair: Francesca Musiani (Institute for Communication Sciences of the French National Centre for Scientific Research) [Contact]
+Co-chair: Francesca Musiani (Centre for Internet and Society, National Centre for Scientific Research, France) [Contact]

 Co-chair: Julia Pohle (WZB Berlin Social Science Center) [Contact]